xlladdins/xll/docs/Excel4MacrosQ-S.md

 </tbody>
 </table>

-**Tip**   You can use Microsoft Excel's ON functions to resume based on an event.
+**Tip**&nbsp;&nbsp;&nbsp;You can use Microsoft Excel's ON functions to resume based on an event.
 For an example, see ENTER.DATA.

 **Remarks**